FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 - Trusted Execution Environment: Instead of having a different processor, as in TPM, we just divide the original processor into a Normal part and a Secure part.
 - Secure Element: It is a tamper resistant hardware component that has its own processor and memory.

 Since IoT networks are implemented using a layered design, we can secure communications at different layers, with different pros.
 If we have CoAp at the application layer, it doesn’t provide security.
-For this reason we either implement security before CoAp incapsulation or at a lower level.
+For this reason we either implement security before CoAp encapsulation or at a lower level.
 If security is applied at the application layer, we can guarantee end to end protection and simplify the work for underlying layers.
 If instead we implement security at transport/network layer we can reuse it for multiple applications.